Skip to Content

 What to Expect When Going to Trial in Arlington

-• Jury Selection: this only occurs if one or both parties demand a jury trial which the presiding judge must grant;
+• Jury Selection: This happens if one or both parties request a jury trial, which the presiding judge must approve;

-• Opening Statements: Both the Plaintiff and Defendant outline the facts or their case to the judge or jury if one had been selected;
+• Opening Statements: Both plaintiff and defendant outline their case to the judge or jury;

-• Present Evidence: Both parties support their case by bringing evidence that proves their case.
-In many cases, this includes expert witness testimony, photos, videos, reports, and the like;
+• Present Evidence: Both sides present evidence to support their case.
+This includes expert testimony, photos, videos, reports, and more;

-• Closing Arguments: Plaintiff and Defendant have the opportunity to summarize their case.
-During this time, both sides argue why a judge or jury should rule in their favor;
+• Closing Arguments: Each side summarizes their position and argues why a judge or jury should rule in their favor;

-• The Verdict Issued: A judge or jury announces their decision in favor of Plaintiff or Defendant;
+• The Verdict Issued: The judge or jury announces their decision for plaintiff or defendant;

 Understanding the Appeals Process in Texas